2020 has been a year that made us feel deeply human.

 As work became increasingly mechanized, families in developed countries gradually delegated the responsibility for educating their children to institutions.
 People migrated to urban centers, leaving fields that had sustained them for centuries.
 The ways families interacted, developed, ate, and learned, all shifted.

-But two centuries later, 2020 may be remembered as the year that families came back home.
+But two centuries later, 2020 may also be remembered as the year that families came back home.

 Though the pandemic up-ended school and work, culture and worship, friendship and community, it also presented unique opportunities for the family to reconnect, rethink, and reset itself.